 Engage Your Group with Novelist Lindsay Marie Morris

-Looking for a dynamic speaker for your book club, bookstore, library, or organization?
+Looking for a dynamic speaker for your book club, bookstore, library, school, conference, festival, or organization?
 Invite novelist and journalist Lindsay Marie Morris for engaging virtual or in-person appearances!

 Lindsay loves connecting with readers and hearing how her characters resonate with them.
 As a special bonus, she provides a downloadable list of thoughtful book club discussion questions for The Last Letter from Sicily and Beneath the Sicilian Stars to enrich your group's literary conversations.

-In addition to book talks and signings, Lindsay offers inspiring presentations on historical fiction and storytelling, plus personalized coaching for writers seeking guidance on developing their historical novels.
-Perfect for writers, history buffs, and book lovers alike.
-See details of her latest talks and coaching services below.
+Beyond readings and signings, Lindsay leads interactive workshops and presentations on historical fiction, storytelling, and writing craft.
+She also offers personalized coaching for writers developing historical novels.
+Perfect for writers, history enthusiasts, and book lovers alike.
+Details follow.

 Family to Fiction: Unearthing Historical Narratives

-In this engaging and interactive lecture, historical novelist Lindsay Marie Morris invites participants to explore how personal history can inspire compelling historical fiction.
-Drawing from her experience writing about Italians during World War II in the United States and Sicily, Lindsay shows how family anecdotes, cultural traditions, and geopolitical events intersect to create rich, authentic narratives.
+In this engaging lecture, historical novelist Lindsay Marie Morris invites participants to explore how personal history can inspire compelling historical fiction.
+Drawing from her experience writing heritage-inspired historical fiction, Lindsay shows how family anecdotes, cultural traditions, and geopolitical events intersect to create rich, authentic narratives.
 Whether you're writing a novel, memoir, or short story, this session offers practical tools and creative inspiration to bring personal history to life on the page.

 Key Topics: